 TO: Associate Chair for the Graduate Program

 FROM: (Second Reader)

 RE: (Student)

-A research o oral examination was held on by the Guidance Committee members listed below. (date)
+A research oral examination was held on by the Guidance Committee members liste (date)

 The student has points in cumulative exams to date.
 This progress is considered to be:

 Complete as of

 Satisfactory

 Unsatisfactory, and the Guidance Committee recommends:

-ORAL EXAM I REPORT:
+ORAL EXAM

 Satisfactory performance.
 CEM 890 grade: for the Term.

 Unsatisfactory performance.
 Re-examination to be tentatively held on:

 Reason for Re-examination:

 Unsatisfactory performance.
 Transfer the student to the M.S. program.
-CEM 890 grade: for the Terr

-CEM 890 grade: for the Terr
+CEM 890 grade: for the Tern

 Unsatisfactory performance.
 Termination at the end of Term

 Guidance Co ommittee:

-Advisc or Signature and date
+Adviso r Signature and date

 Secon d Reader Signature and Date

 Signature and Date

 Signature and Date

 Signature and Date

 cc: Advisor Second Student